Australian Citizenship Test Pass Rate & Statistics (2026)

 - Even if you score 19 out of 20 overall, getting one values question wrong means you fail

 This is the single biggest reason pass rates dropped.
-Before November 2020, there was no separate mandatory section — you simply needed 75% overall.
-Now, the values section acts as a second hurdle that catches many otherwise well‑prepared applicants.
+Before November 2020, there was no separate mandatory section: you simply needed 75% overall.
+Now the values section is a second hurdle that catches many otherwise well-prepared applicants.

 For a detailed look at what values questions cover and how to master them, read our guide to Australian citizenship test values questions.